Superrehtard/old_diaspora_wiki/Generic-Introduction-to-Rails.md

 Introduction to Rails Application
 ====================

 WIP!!
 This page is very rough!
-I hope to abbreviate it some and add more links & details soon..
+I hope to abbreviate it, proof-read, and add more links & details soon..
 ---------------------

 Diaspora is built using the Ruby-on-Rails application platform.
 In this page you will find the most basic information to help you understand Rails and successfully configure and run the Diaspora Rails application.